Blepharoplasty (Eyelid Surgery) (cont.)

 - Who is a good candidate for eyelid surgery?

-- How should I prepare for eyelid surgery?
+- How does one prepare for eyelid surgery?

-- What is recovery time like after eyelid surgery?
+- How long is the recovery time for eyelid surgery?

-- What are the possible complications from a blepharoplasty?
+- What are the potential risks and complications of eyelid surgery?

-- Does insurance cover the cost of blepharoplasty?
+- How much does eyelid surgery cost?
+Does insurance cover the cost of blepharoplasty?

 - Find a local Plastic Surgeon in your town